-The Biomethane Industrial Partnership updated its Modus Operandi, prioritizing openness and collaboration
+The Biomethane Industrial Partnership updated its Modus Operandi, prioritising openness and collaboration

-Brussels, 14thof February.
+Brussels, 14th of February, 2024.
 The Biomethane Industrial Partnership has updated its Modus Operandi, which describes the working procedure of BIP Task Forces from kick off to adopting final deliverables.
 The update was made with a view to broaden participation in Task Forces and enhance openness in the deliverable drafting process.

 The Biomethane Industrial Partnership has recently updated its Modus Operandi, which provides a detailed explanation of the working procedure of the BIP Task Forces, and describes the steps that are taken from starting up a Task Force to adopting its final deliverables.
 This new Modus Operandi replaces the old one, and is included updated in the section 3.3 of the Work Programme.
 The update was made with a view to broaden participation in Task Forces and enhance openness in the deliverable drafting process, ensuring that all interested stakeholders, representing the different perspectives at stake on each BIP work stream, are granted a role in the BIP upon membership application (no longer subject to time limits), based on their competences and desired level of commitment.